potnanny/application/README.md

 using inexpensive, off-the-shelf Bluetooth sensors, power outlets, and other devices.

 ## Description
-Potnanny provides a simple dashboard for monitoring and insight into your grow environment.
+Potnanny provides a simple dashboard for monitoring your grow environment.

 <img src="/docs/screenshots/dashboard.png" width="400">